jeffteeters/tbldata/source/table2.rst

 .. tblrender:: loebner_fig2a
    :rows: "Source cell", "basket", "golgi", "granule", "purkinje", "stellate"
    :cols: "Target cell", "Cell count", "basket", "golgi", "granule", "purkinje", "stellate"
    :expanded_col_title: "Cell count or Target cell"
+   :ct_offset: 2
    :description: Number of cells and connections between cells as: *fan-out*, **fan-in**.
 Fan-out is
       number of target cells each source contacts; fan-in is number source cells going to each target.
 All values are for the cat.